 Their main services to members include education, training, technical support and advocacy.

 Employees and members liaise with local and international bodies to represent the opinion and concerns of the professional body to governments, regulators, industries, academia and the general public.

-They offer a continued training program to accountants who already have a degree.
+They offer a continuous training program to accountants who already have a degree.

 The training includes expert level courses and online learning designed to increase the complete knowledge of accounting and finance professionals in key learning areas.

 They do live webinars where you can grow your skills, and online courses to enhance your practical and soft skills and your knowledge across many different management topics.